aboutjax/goneriding/src/posts/12-chapter2-taiwan-travel-3/12-chapter2-taiwan-travel-3.md

 <image-zoom><img src='Chapter2_TW_day4-9.jpg'/></image-zoom>
 </div>

 Word on the street (anyone that's done Wuling before) warned everyone to take it easy today.
 Pacing is critical to prepare yourself for the "last 10km".
 The "last 10km" came up multiple times this trip.
-Poetically they called it 天堂路(Road to Heaven) and it's the section before summiting Wuling.
+Poetically they called it 天堂路(Road to Heaven) and it's the section before summiting Wuling, the highest road in Taiwan.

 The air at 1700m elevation was chilly in the morning.
 We departed at an easy pace, and began with 300m of climbing.